Mlamelza/tech-college-dbms/README.md

 *Once the project was finalized in MS Access, the RDBMS was re-created in the MySQL Workbench environment, as shown below.*<br><br>
 <img src="assets/create_database.png" width = "950">
 <br><br>
+*Next, you can see examples of tables and views which wer4e then created once the database was initialized.
+See images below.*<br><br>
 <img src="assets/create_location.png" width="475">&nbsp;&nbsp;<img src="assets/create_term.png" width="475">
 <br><br>
 <img src="assets/create_department.png" width="475">&nbsp;&nbsp;<img src="assets/create_title.png" width="475">